koihin/diceandgames/content/post/rtz-central.md

 Most Missions will happen at a specific location in Zverograd.
 Refer to the current map as above.
 Choose a location accessible to both you and your opponent.
 Defender is determined by who currently controls the location.
 Otherwise determine it randomly.
 For ideas on how to setup a scenario for a location see above but you can always create your own based on the location you are fighting over!
 Sportsmanship should always prevail, when in doubt give the advantage to your opponent rather than yourself.

 ## Getting started with RTZ
 First step is to [sign up](https://forms.gle/qng9wfbqeB86rQwL8)!
 It is perfectly fine that the campaign is underway, you don't have to play every Round!
 Play as much (or little) as you wish!
-Round 1 starts 15 December 2020 and goes on for six weeks/rounds!
+Round 1 starts 15 December 2020 and goes on for six Rounds!

 ## Create your RTZ commander and force
 You need an RTZ legal force to go on missions.
 [Find out here.]({{< ref "/post/rtz-force-create-build" >}})